MykhayloVoroshylov/KozakScript/README.md

 # KozakScript

-I am a coder enthusiast, who decided to make my own programming language prototype.
-As a Ukrainian, I found it a very fun idea, to make a language that reflects my culture, and can be used later, if needed, by real programmers, which is why I didn't stop on single HelloWorld program syntax, but went further to make the language actually functional.
+I am a coding enthusiast who decided to make my own programming language prototype.
+As a Ukrainian, I found it a fun idea, to make a language that reflects my culture, and can be used later, if needed, by real programmers, or as a way for Ukrainian children to have an opportunity, which I personnally never had: to learn programming with terms and words they are more familiar with, which is why I didn't stop on single HelloWorld program syntax, but went further to make the language actually functional.

-The syntax is very similar to the one of C++, Python, and a little: Pascal, however it has its own unique features, such as the usage of ukrainian terms for methods, such as Spivaty (sing) for print, or Slukhai (listen) for input.
-You can view the syntax examples in test.kozak file, or wait a bit, and as soon as I finish the 1.0 version, I will make a .txt file with all the syntax rules, and perhaps the YouTube videos explaining it.
-Also, you may find examples of programs in the "Examples" folder.
+The syntax is mostly similar to C++ and Python with a touch of Pascal.
+However it has its own unique features, such as the usage of Ukrainian terms for methods, such as 'Spivaty' (sing) for printing, or 'Slukhai' (listen) for input.
+You can view the syntax examples in test.kozak file, or wait a bit: once I finish version 1.0, I will provide a .txt file with all the syntax rules, and possibly the YouTube videos explaining it.
+Additionally, you may find examples of programs in the "Examples" folder.

-It is not a complete version yet, I am still improving it, and adding new features, as well as fixing bugs, but most things are already done, and ready to use, so you can already have fun with it :)
+This is not a complete version yet — I am still improving it, adding new features, and fixing bugs.
+Most things are already functional and ready to use, so you can start having fun with it! :)

-test.kozak is used to test the features, please no need to modify it, you can make your own file
+The "test.kozak" file is used to test the features.
+Please don't modify it; you can create your own files for experimentation.

-To run, you need to have python installed.

-Step 1:
+___

+### Requirements

+1. Python installed on the computer

+2. A code editor

+___

+### How to run

+**Step 1**:

 Install python from the official website

-Step 2:
+**Step 2**:

 Open the folder "KozakScript" in the code editor (I was testing on VS Code)

-Step 3:
+**Step 3**:

-Open Terminal, and type: py main.py [path to the .kozak file] (make sure, you have the extension .kozak at the end of the desired file, otherwise it won't work)
+Open Terminal, and type: py main.py [path to the .kozak file]

+(make sure, you have the extension .kozak at the end of the desired file, otherwise it won't work)

+____

+### Reporting Bugs

-If you find any bugs, make sure that you tell it to me through issues, so that I can correct them if needed :)
+If you find any bugs, please report them via GitHub Issues so I can fix them if needed :)